jmolendijk/dataV2-labs/module-2/Reading-Stats-Concepts/README.md

 ## Challenges

 ### Challenge 1: What is the difference between expected value and mean?
-You know both concepts but, is there a difference?
-Are they synonims?
-Start investigating.

 1) mean = the sum of all the values, divided by the number of values
 2) expected value = a sum in which each term is a possible value of the random variable multiplied by the probability of that outcome